MicrosoftDocs/learn/learn-pr/github/manage-github-actions-enterprise/includes/manage-runners.md

 > [!Note]
 > Proxy environment variables are read when the self-hosted runner application starts, so you must set the environment variables before configuring or starting the application.
 If your proxy configuration changes, you must restart the self-hosted runner application.

 On Windows, the proxy environment variable names are not case-sensitive.
 On Linux and macOS, we recommend that you use all lowercase environment variables.
-If you have an environment variable in both lowercase and uppercase on Linux or macOS, for example `https_proxy` and `HTTPS_PROXY`, the self-hosted runner application uses the lowercase environment variable.
+If you have an environment variable in both lowercase and uppercase on Linux or macOS (for example, `https_proxy` and `HTTPS_PROXY`) the self-hosted runner application uses the lowercase environment variable.

 ### IP allowlists